Guidance

 In England in 2007, CVD led to nearly 159,000 deaths (accounting for nearly 34% of all deaths in England).
 This includes 74,185 deaths from coronary heart disease (CHD) and 43,539 from stroke (British Heart Foundation 2009b).

-Most premature deaths from CVD – that is, among people aged less than 75 – are preventable.
+Most premature deaths from CVD, that is, among people aged less than 75 are preventable.
 In 2006, CVD accounted for around 30% of premature deaths among men and 21% among women, accounting for just over 40,000 premature deaths in that year.
 The purpose of preventing premature death from CVD is to enable high quality life for as long as possible.

-In addition, there are an estimated 96,000 new cases of angina in the UK each year (52,000 among men and about 43,000 among women) and around 113,000 heart attacks per year (67,000 among men and 46,000 among women) (British Heart Foundation 2009c).
+In addition, the British Heart Foundation estimates 96,000 new cases of angina in the UK each year (52,000 among men and about 43,000 among women) and around 113,000 heart attacks per year (67,000 among men and 46,000 among women).
 New cases of heart failure total around 68,000 a year (about 38,000 among men and 30,000 among women).

 Overall, CVD costs the UK approximately £30 billion annually (Luengo-Fernandez et al. 2006).

 Despite recent improvements, death rates in the UK from CVD are relatively high compared with other developed countries (only Ireland and Finland have higher rates).
-There is also considerable variation within the UK itself – geographically, ethnically and socially.
+There is also considerable variation within the UK itself, geographically, ethnically and socially.
 For instance, premature death rates from CVD are up to six times higher among lower socioeconomic groups than among more affluent groups (O'Flaherty et al. 2009).
 In addition, death rates from CVD are approximately 50% higher than average among South Asian groups (Allender et al. 2007).

 The reduction in CVD-related risks among younger men (and perhaps women) over previous years seems to have stalled in England from around 2003.
 This is also the case in a number of other countries including Scotland (O'Flaherty et al. 2009), Australia (Wilson and Siskind 1995) and the United States (Ford and Capewell 2007).